Save On Best-Selling NuFace Skincare Devices at this 4th of July Sale

 "Think of NuFACE and microcurrent as fitness for your face," Peterson says.
 "It's a low-level electrical current that goes in and stimulates the muscles, which are the foundation of the face.
 The muscles and the skin on the face are connected — it's the only place in the entire body where the muscles and the skin are connected.
 Microcurrent goes in, stimulates the muscles, so naturally it's going to lift the face, pop the cheekbones, lift the eyebrows, open up the eyes — just give the whole entire face a more youthful appearance."

 To help give your skincare routine the red carpet treatment for less, we've rounded up the best products to shop during NuFace's 4th of July Sale, including the NuFace Trinity+ beloved for its ability to lift and firm skin for a sculpted look.
-Ahead, shop all the best NuFace deals on skin essentials for lifted and radiant skin.
+Ahead, shop all the best NuFace deals on essentials for lifted and radiant skin before the sale ends tonight.
+What are you waiting for?

 For a 5-Minute Facial-Lift on the go, the NuFace Mini stimulates the larger surface areas of your face and neck with microcurrent to help improve facial contour, tone, and the look of fine lines and wrinkles.